kiranbakale/AMI-Readme/docs/environment_configure.md

 When choosing an [Ansible control node](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-node-requirements), we recommend that it's in the same or near location as the environment being built to avoid network slowdown.
 Additionally, if you plan to use a cloud machine as a control node it is _not_ recommended to use [burstable instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances.html) as they can lead to inconsistent behaviour.

+It's [also strongly recommended that a recent version of `openssh` is installed on the machine](https://docs.ansible.com/ansible/latest/user_guide/connection_details.html#controlpersist-and-paramiko) where Ansible is going to be run to ensure consistent connections.

 You can either use a Python virtual environment or install Ansible globally.
 Additionally you can avoid installing anything by using the Toolkit's Docker image.
 We recommend using the method you're most familiar with.

 ### Using Ansible inside a Docker container